docccdev/evokit/packages/evokit-box/README.md

 ## `box-display`

 - `block` - shown as blocky
-- `block-inline` - block element that is wrapped around by other elements
+- `inline-block` - block element that is wrapped around by other elements
 - `inline` - displayed as inline
 - `none` - remove from a document
 - `none:empty` - Hide if contain either nothing or only an HTML comment